Amsterdam/django-gisserver/docs/feature_types.rst

 .. versionchanged:: 1.0.4
    The ``xsd_class`` simplifies field overriding, and ``value_from_object()`` is now used.

-Deep down, each feature fields are exposed as an ``XsdElement`` that defines how the WFS-server generates it's type definitions and retrieves the value.
+Deep down, all feature fields are mapped to ``XsdElement`` objects that defines what WFS-server should generate as type definition.
-Field values are retrieved using ``XsdElement.get_value()``, which calls Django's ``field.value_from_object()``.
+Field values are retrieved using ``XsdElement.get_value()``, which resolves any dotted paths and calls Django's ``value_from_object()`` on the model field.
 This logic can be overwritten:

 .. code-block:: python